Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 #### Storing data for retention during EM4 sleep

 During EM4 sleep, RAM is shut off.
-A small amount of memory persists, and is available for retreival after wakeup.
+A small amount of memory persists, and is available for retrieval after wakeup.

 		let index;